frankhereford/airflow/README.md

   * you get a full, local airflow stack
     * so you can trigger it as if in airflow, via [the UI](http://localhost:8080/home)
       * stack traces available in UI
-  * you can run the ETL in a terminal and get full `stdout` from the program and also color coded print-out of the DAGs interactions with the airflow orchestration
+  * you can run the ETL in a terminal and get full `stdout` from the program and also color-coded print-out of the DAGs interactions with the airflow orchestration
     * attach to a worker `docker exec -it airflow-airflow-worker-1 bash`
     * run your dag with `airflow dags test weather-checker`, for example
     * continue to make changes to the code outside of running container and they will show up in airflow as you save